-Dr. Steffens: Women are getting a lot more wise now that there are a lot more resources available to them, much like what BTR is doing.
-It is phenomenal that you are offering this kind of information for women.
+Dr. Steffens: Partners are getting a lot more wise now that there are a lot more resources available to them, much like what BTR is doing.
+It is phenomenal that you are offering this kind of information for spouses.
 Getting educated and really asking questions before you begin working with a care provider is important.

-Asking what kind of model do they use in working with partners; how do you view the victim?
-Do you believe all victims are co-dependent?
+Asking what kind of model do they use in working with partners; how do you view the partner?
+Do you believe all partners are co-dependent?
 Ask the therapist or coach, “If I don’t agree with you, is it okay for me to ask to do something different?” another questions is, “This isn’t working for me, can we try another approach?”